Organic chemistry in the first phases of Solar-type protostars: iCOM FORMATION: GAS-PHASE AND GRAIN-SURFACE CHEMISTRY

 The most important case of this family is the reaction between OH and CH$_3$OH.
 This reaction is known to have an experimental activation energy ($\sim10$ kJ mol$^{-1}$) \citep[e.g.][]{Shannon2013,Roncero2018}.
 In spite of that, below 200 K the rate coefficient changes its slope with the temperature and starts increasing with decreasing temperature (see Fig. \ref{fig:sec2-gasphase=scheme}).
 The $k$ values below 100 K can be larger by a factor of 10$^3$ with respect to the room temperature value.
 The explanation for such a strong effect has been rationalized by invoking the role of a pre-reactive complex \citep{Shannon2013,Roncero2018}, which is formed by the strong H-bond interaction between the OH radical and the -OH functional group of methanol.
 At very low temperature, the pre-reactive complex, characterized by a relatively deep potential well, can live for a time long enough to have a significant probability to tunnel through the barrier rather than re-dissociate back to reactants \citep{Heard2018}.

-Concerning the reactions for which no experimental data exist but theoretical computations have been carried out, illustrative successful examples are the reaction NH$_2$ + H$_2$CO \citep{Barone2015,Skouteris2017}, the only formation gas-phase route of formamide known so far, and the reaction O + C$_2$H$_5$O \citep{Skouteris2018} on which an entire reaction chain to form very common iCOMs is derived, including glycolaldehyde and acetaldehyde.
+Concerning the reactions for which no experimental data exist but QM theoretical computations have been carried out, illustrative successful examples are the reaction NH$_2$ + H$_2$CO \citep{Barone2015,Skouteris2017}, the only formation gas-phase route of formamide known so far, and the reaction O + CH$_3$CH$_2$OH \citep{Skouteris2018} on which an entire reaction chain to form very common iCOMs is derived, including glycolaldehyde and acetaldehyde.

 Finally, barrierless reactions mostly occur via the formation of one (or more) covalently bound intermediate(s) (see middle panel of Fig. \ref{fig:sec2-gasphase=scheme}).
 In the absence of three-body collisions, the intermediate cannot be stabilized by dispersing part of its internal energy and, if exothermic exit channels are open, its high internal energy content leads to its fragmentation into one or more sets of bimolecular products.
 In astrochemistry, however, radiative association might occur, i.e., the intermediate can lose part of its internal energy by emitting a photon \citep{Herbst1985}.
 Normally, these processes are not competitive because the typical reaction time is of the order of picosecond while spontaneous emission occurs within milliseconds.
 However, if no exothermic channels exist and the intermediate can only re-dissociate back to reactants, radiative association can occur with a significant rate coefficient.
 An important case is represented by the reaction CH$_3$ + CH$_3$O forming dimethyl ether \citep{Vasyunin2013,Balucani2015}, for which theoretical computations predict large reaction constants \citep{Tennis2021}.